RedPitaya/redpitaya-knowledgebase/learn_fpga/1_basic_systems/tutor04.rst

 Basic Operations and Logic Gates
 ================================

 These axioms are the principles of the operations.
-We will see the three basic operations that are the AND, OR and NOT operations.
+We will see the three basic operations: AND, OR and NOT.
 For that we will use two Boolean variables a and b that can assume 0 and 1, or false and true.

 For the construction of digital systems we use logic gates.
 There are three basic logic gates and others are formed with a combination of them.
 These gates can be realized in the real world with electronic circuits with transistors or FET’s.